Gravitational Field and Gravitational Potential

 \[\Phi = -G\int_\Gamma \frac{\rho_l}{r}ds^\prime. \label{eqn:g_potential_l}\tag{9}\]Physical Meaning

-Consider the work per unit mass $dW^\prime$ done when an object moves by $d\mathbf{r}$ in a gravitational field:
+Consider the work per unit mass $dW^\prime$ done by an object when it moves by $d\mathbf{r}$ in a gravitational field.

 If we define the gravitational potential at infinity to be $0$, then $\Phi$ at any point can be interpreted as the work per unit mass required to move the object from infinity to that point.
-The potential energy of an object is the product of its mass and the gravitational potential $\Phi$, so if $U$ is the potential energy:
+Since the potential energy of an object equals the product of its mass and the gravitational potential $\Phi$, if $U$ is the potential energy:

 \[U = m\Phi. \label{eqn:potential_e}\tag{11}\]Therefore, the gravitational force on an object is obtained by taking the negative gradient of its potential energy: